gus-pendleton/SLR_Summit_2026/_episodes/01-r-plotting.md

 dataset to an aesthetic in our plot.
 In ggplot, we can do this by creating an "aesthetic mapping", which we do with the `aes()` function.

-To create our plot, we need to map variables from our `sample_data` object to ggplot aesthetics using the `aes()` function.
-Since we have already told `ggplot` that we are using the data in the `sample_data` object, we can access the columns of `sample_data` using the object's column names.
+To create our plot, we need to map variables from our `water_quality` object to ggplot aesthetics using the `aes()` function.
+Since we have already told `ggplot` that we are using the data in the `water_quality` object, we can access the columns of `water_quality` using the object's column names.
 (Remember, R is case-sensitive, so we have to be careful to match the column names exactly!)

-We are interested in whether there is a relationship between temperature and microbial abundance, so let's start by telling our plot object that we want to map our temperature values to the x axis of our plot.
+We are going to start by testing whether there is a relationship between temperature and dissolved oxygen, so let's start by telling our plot object that we want to map our temperature values to the x axis of our plot.
 We do this by adding (`+`) information to our plot object.
 Add this new line to your code and run both lines by highlighting them and pressing <kbd>Ctrl</kbd>+<kbd>Enter</kbd> on your
 keyboard:

 ~~~
-ggplot(data = sample_data) +
+ggplot(data = water_quality) +
-  aes(x = temperature)
+  aes(x = Temp)
 ~~~
 {: .language-r}